Identity Governance Blog

 Unlike RBAC, PBAC determines permissions based on rules and policies, which are subject to change.
 It also requires fewer IT resources to implement compared to ABAC.
 However, it may take time to apply broader rules across an organization, whereas RBAC is easier to monitor.

 There is no single best choice and oftentimes a hybrid or mix of Access Controls that are required.
-You can read a more detailed comparison of access controls here.
+In this article, you can read a detailed comparison of the main types of role-based access control systems.

 Complementary Control Mechanisms